 This collection is composed entirely of xerographic and photographic reproductions made for the Robert Mills Papers Project.
 The copies include correspondence, plans, federal legislation regarding proposed government construction projects, construction records, and material regarding people with a relation to Mills or one of his projects.
 The mat...

 A New York bookseller, Warshaw assembled this collection over nearly fifty years.
-The Warshaw Collection of Business Americana: Mining forms part of the Warshaw Collection of Business Americana, Subseries 1.1: Subject Categories.
+The Warshaw Collection of Business Americana: Dairy forms part of the Warshaw Collection of Business Americana, Subseries 1.1: Subject Categories.
 The Subject Categories subseries is divided into 470 subject categories based on those created by Mr. Warshaw.
 These subject categories include topical subjects, types or forms of material, people, organizations, historical events, and other categories.
 An overview to the entire Warshaw collection is available here: Warshaw Collection of Business Americana

 The Labat: A Creole Legacy project records, which dates from 2001 to 2004 and measure 1.31 linear feet, contain materials documenting the creation of artist Lori K. Gordon's quilt, titled "Labat: a Creole Legacy," and the life of Celestine Labat.
 The collection is composed of audiocassettes, videocassettes, floppy disks, CDs, transcripts, newspaper clippings, writings, notes, correspondence, notecards, and postcards.

 Most material in this collection was generated by Trigg early in his career as an industrial research fellow at Mellon Institute, Pittsburgh, 1916-1920.
 It includes laboratory notebooks; formal weekly reports (typewritten) on his investigations; correspondence with his industrial sponsors; a few personal letters and some correspondence relating to ...